▼ Scroll Down to Begin ▼

 Official McLaren F1 Team 2021 – Lando Norris, Daniel Ricciardo Livery

-Nearly thirty-five years after the iconic Camel livery debuted on Ayrton Senna’s Lotus F1 car, and nearly 60 years after the Surgeon General’s Report on Smoking and Health linked cigarette smoking to increase rates of cancer and illness, R.J.
-Reynolds still uses F1 to advertise its products.
-In 2021 at the Monaco Grand Prix McLaren partnered with its original sponsor Gulf to re-create an orange and white-clad F1 car, and plastered over the garish color combination was RJR’s Vuse e-cigarette branding.
-Proving that tobacco still has deep roots in racing and motorsports.
+Nearly thirty-five years after the bright yellow logo of R.J.
+Reynolds’ Camel cigarettes debuted Ayrton Senna’s Lotus Formula 1 (F1) car, and nearly 60 years after the Surgeon General’s Report on Smoking and Health linked cigarette smoking to increase rates of cancer and illness, R.J.
+Reynolds (acquired by British American Tobacco in 2017) still used Formula 1 to advertise its products.
+In 2021 at the Monaco Grand Prix McLaren Racing’s car was emblazoned with Vuse e-cigarette branding.

-Notice from the American Coalition for Entertainment & Sports Sponsorship decrying attempts by lawmakers to curb cigarette advertising in motorsports in National Dragster, March 17, 1995.
+Advertisement by the American Coalition for Entertainment & Sports Sponsorship decrying attempts by lawmakers to curb cigarette advertising in motorsports

 Alan Blum, MD